reopio/openal-voice/README.md

 then run alclient via
-`./alclient [server ip] [server port]` to start.
+`./alclient [server ip] [server port]` to start. example:`./alclient 127.0.0.1 5666`

-the default server port is 5666, you can change it in code
+The default server port is 5666, you can change it in code.

+# Compile

+This project is compiled in vs2019.